kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 warnings for the presence of unknown/duplicate fields, or error out in the presence of unknown/duplicate fields.

-For beta, we propose modifying the kubectl `--validate` flag to enable users to choose between client-side validation or server-side validation (either strict or warning), when server-side validation is supported by the server (and default to strict server-side validation).
+When server-side validation is enabled on the server (as will be the default starting in beta), we propose modifying the kubectl `--validate` flag to default to server-side strict validation and allow the user to choose between strict, warn-only, or no validation.

 ### Notes/Constraints/Caveats (Optional)